 16. Equivalence Partitioning

-The point of these types of software testing is to eliminate repetitive test cases within a particular group which produces a similar output but with no defect.
+The point of these types of software testing is to eliminate repetitive test cases within a particular group that produces a similar output but with no defect.

 17. Example Testing